Skip to main content

 What to do:

-• Check your application’s configuration on the Partner Dashboard.
+• Check your application’s configuration on the Partner Portal.

 • Ensure that all registered redirect_uris are propertly formatted and use https protocol.